dipterix/ravepipeline/cran-comments.md

 For more details: <https://contributor.r-project.org/cran-cookbook/code_issues.html#installing-software>
 ```

-Thanks, packages should not install in testing & examples.
-In addition,
+Thanks, packages should not install in testing & examples now.
+In addition, the following safety measures have been added:

-* Function `get_remotes_fun` in `R/pkginstall.R` has been added to raise errors when using `remotes` package in the checking environment.
+* Function `get_remotes_fun` in `R/pkginstall.R` will raise errors when using `remotes` package in the checking environment.
-* Additional R check with `nosuggests` results in no errors/warnings/notes; see https://github.com/dipterix/ravepipeline/actions/runs/13773101466/job/38516072510
+* Additional R check with `nosuggests` results in no errors/warnings/notes; see https://github.com/dipterix/ravepipeline/actions/runs/13774153540/job/38519484636